tamarin-prover/tamarin-prover/src/006_property-specification.md

 ### Secrecy ###

 In this section we briefly explain how you can express standard secrecy properties in Tamarin and give a short example.
-See [Protocol Specification and Standard Security Properties](#sec:elsewhere) for an in-depth discussion.
+See [Protocol and Standard Security Property Specification Templates](#sec:elsewhere) for an in-depth discussion.

 Tamarin's built-in message deduction rule
 ```